 Comparing these all 3 basic types of cloud I can point the most convenient one.
 This is obviously the fog.

-Another situation occur, when Sun rises higher and heat up the air, which cause dissipation, patchiness and next disappearance of the fog.
+Another situation occurs, when Sun rises higher and heat up the air, which causes dissipation, patchiness and next disappearance of the fog.
 The observation of the Sun can be dangerous during this moment, because fog become patchy and a bigger amount of sunlight can go through some gaps.
 An observer must find the most appropriate moment for taking the decent image of Sun.

 I have prepared a few examples below:

-Another photography of the Sun was done in Cambridge on April 8, 2017 with using a Nikkor 55-300mm long lens.
-It was my first photo test before 2017 total solar eclipse in USA.
-That Saturday morning a thick fog covered the city at the early morning hours.
-About 10am fog started to dissapear, making a perfect moment for capture of the solar disc.
+Another photography of the Sun was done in Cambridge on April 8, 2017, with using a Nikkor 55-300mm long lens.
+It was my first photo test before the 2017 total solar eclipse in the USA.
+That Saturday morning thick fog covered the city at the early morning hours.
+About 10am fog started to disappear, making a perfect moment for capture of the solar disc.

 The Pic.
-8-9 show the last possible moment for both observation and photography of the Sun through a natural filter, which a fog is.
+8-9 show the last possible moment for both observation and photography of the Sun through a natural filter, which fog is.
 A limb darkening phenomena is perfectly expressed on these images.
-Limb darkening is an optical effect seen in the Sun (likewise in other stars), where the edge of the disk looks less btighter than the middle part.
-The limb darkening appearance is related with the optical depth, which explains a thickness of the absorbing gas in solar atmosphere.
+Limb darkening is an optical effect seen in the Sun (likewise in other stars), where the edge of the disk looks less bright than the middle part.
+The limb darkening appearance is related to the optical depth, which explains the thickness of the absorbing gas in the solar atmosphere.
 The solar atmosphere increases in temperature with depth.
-At the center of the solar disk an observer can see the deepest and warmest layers of the solar atmosphere, which emit most of light.
-On the contrary at the edge of solar disk an observer see only upper layers, that are cooler and produce less light.
+At the center of the solar disk, an observer can see the deepest and warmest layers of the solar atmosphere, which emit most of light.
+On the contrary, at the edge of the solar disk, an observer sees only upper layers, that are cooler and produce less light.

-The limb darkening effect is seen through all solar filters both artifical and natural, where solar disk is sharp.
+The limb darkening effect is seen through all solar filters both artificial and natural, where the solar disk is sharp.

 Watching the Sun through the cumulus cloud is a tricky issue and basically not recommended due to risk of eye damage.
-The major problem is, that well-builded cumulus cloud feature a sharp border between thick cloud and clear sky.
-In the effect the part of solar disk can completely blind you, whereas another part is still behind the thick cloud.
-Moreover cumulus, being a low-level kind of cloud (unless developed to congestus phase) moves relatively quickly across the sky against other clouds hanged on higher levels (taking into acciount, that wind speed remains the same on these levels), which explains the parallax phenomena.
+The major problem is, that well-built cumulus cloud features a sharp border between thick cloud and clear sky.
+In the effect, the part of solar disk can completely blind you, whereas another part is still behind the thick cloud.
+Moreover cumulus, being a low-level kind of cloud (unless developed to congestus phase) moves relatively quickly across the sky against other clouds hanged on higher levels (taking into account, that wind speed remains the same on these levels), which explains the parallax phenomena.

 I took some random pictures of Sun, but only through the cumulus humilis, which is thin enough to let some direct light come through, making the solar disk visible.
 Cumulus fractus is too thin for observation such this, hence any attempts are not recommended because of serious eye damage and instrument burns too.
 Unlike to foggy conditions, when solar disk usually appear uniform (Pic.
 3-9), through the cumulus cloud it varies due to local cloud thickness (Pic.
 10-14).

-An analogue image of the Sun can be taken through the stratocumulus cloud.
-These mid-level clouds sometimes have a gaps or thinner spaces allowing solar disk to be visible.
+An analog image of the Sun can be taken through the stratocumulus cloud.
+These mid-level clouds sometimes have gaps or thinner spaces allowing the solar disk to be visible.
 However not all species of stratocumulus are favourable for it.
-The most safe stratocumulus species for imaging of the Sun without filter are stratocumulus stratiformis, stratocumulus translucidus or stratocumulus perlucidus.
-Neverthelles it still can be dangerous enough to cause an retina burn, because these stratocumulus species can include a clear gaps or be too thin in places.
+The safest stratocumulus species for imaging of the Sun without filter are stratocumulus stratiformis, stratocumulus translucidus or stratocumulus perlucidus.
+Nevertheless it still can be dangerous enough to cause a retina burn, because these stratocumulus species can include clear gaps or be too thin in places.
 The most dangerous and definitely not recommended kinds of stratocumulus for direct Sun image are: stratocumulus castellanus and sometimes stratocumulus undulatus.
 For stratocumulus castellanus situation is very similar to cumulus mediocris and cumulus congestus, where a border between thick cloud and clear sky is very sharp and clear Sun emerges suddenly.
-In turn, the stratocumulus undulatus can be thin enough to let a solar disk be visible, although the gaps between two separate cloud units are too big, at least on higher part of the sky.
+In turn, the stratocumulus undulatus can be thin enough to let a solar disk be visible, although the gaps between two separate cloud units are too big, at least on the higher part of the sky.
 A bit more safely is when Sun is about to set or after sunrise.
-Then an perspective effect hides a clear skies appearing with undulatus cloud units alternately.
+Then a perspective effect hides clear skies appearing with undulatus cloud units alternately.
 On the opposite side, stratocumulus opacus doesn’t have any gaps and is usually very thick, unabling the solar outline to be visible.